aaltonewmedia/physcomp.newmedia.dog/content/2025/oskars-vito/junkbox-final-project-documentation/index.md

 The junkbox is a 4x stepper motor MIDI to analog vibration box inspired by Koka Nikoladze.

+As a bonus thing to play with, for the Computational Art & Design part, I created a P5js sketch that is inspired by the Omnichord instrument.

 ## This is version 8 of the code.

 ```
 //including the MIDI libraries
 #include <Arduino.h>
 #include <Adafruit_TinyUSB.h>